 There are certain mismatches in interest rates and contract periods between financial assets, such as loans, and financial liabilities, such as deposits, that are exposed to interest rate fluctuation risk.
-However, part of this risk is mitigated by using interest-rate swap derivatives.
+However, the risk is partially mitigated by using interest-rate swap derivatives.
 Financial assets and liabilities denominated in foreign currencies are exposed to foreign exchange risk which causes losses due to fluctuations in exchange rates.